tharangahewa/angular-workshop/README.md

 ### Write a custom Attribute Directive - appHighlightable
 Write a directive to do same, to add a shadow while the course tile is within the focus.
-* Write a new directive [highlightable.directive.ts](./the-study-mate/src/app/directive/highlightable.directive.ts)
+* Generate a new directive `ng generate directive highlightable` [highlightable.directive.ts](./the-study-mate/src/app/directive/highlightable.directive.ts)
 * Receive the element ref via the constructor injection
 * Receive the class to add when highlighted as an input to the directive
 * Receive the events of the host element